-Project Priority Lead agency Comment Next Steps Negative interest rates Medium RBNZ In May 2020 RBNZ wrote to New Zealand banks outlining its expectations in relation to negative interest rate functionality in the New Zealand banking system.
-Banks are expected to have remediated any implementation issues by 1 Towards the end of 2020, RBNZ intends to assess banks' capability to operate with zero or negative interest rates on: December 2020. the Reserve Bank's standing facilities and ESAS balances (including above credit tiers should these be reintroduced); a range of financial market securities (e.g. bank bills, bonds, interest rate swaps, and derivatives); and all products relating to non-retail customers.
+Project Priority Lead agency Comment Next Steps Cyber resilience Medium RBNZ In light of rising cyber risk RBNZ outlined its intention to become more proactive in promoting cyber resilience in New Zealand's financial sector in the November 2019 Financial Stability Report.
+In October 2020 RBNZ began consulting on draft risk management guidance on cyber resilience.
+The draft guidance outlines RBNZ's expectations around cyber resilience, drawing from international and national cybersecurity standards and guidelines.
+The consultation paper also seeks feedback on how information gathering and sharing NZBA will make a submission on RBNZ's consultation in January 2021. by RBNZ with relevant public sector bodies could help to build cyber resilience.
+Negative interest rates Medium RBNZ In May 2020 RBNZ wrote to New Zealand banks outlining its expectations in relation to negative interest rate functionality in the New Zealand banking system.
+Banks were expected to have remediated any implementation issues by 1 Towards the end of 2020, RBNZ intends to assess banks' capability to operate with zero or negative interest rates on: December 2020. the Reserve Bank's standing facilities and ESAS balances (including above credit tiers should these be reintroduced); a range of financial market securities (e.g. bank bills, bonds, interest rate swaps, and derivatives); and all products relating to non-retail customers.
 Financial Inclusion Medium MBIE and MSD The Safer Credit and Financial Inclusion Strategy was launched in September 2019.
 The Strategy is a collaborative initiative between government, the financial services industry and community sector.
 Its vision is that 'people and whānau can meet their needs and achieve their aspirations, free from problem debt'.
-The Strategy and associated action plan will be delivered through a cross-sector Safer Credit and Financial Inclusion Partnership, hosted by MBIE's Consumer Protection Partnership.
-The Partnership is meeting frequently to discuss and share information on Covid-19 issues.
-Complaints Dashboard Medium Banking Ombudsman Scheme In 2019 the Banking Ombudsman Scheme (BOS) began development of an industry-wide complaints dashboard.
-The purpose of the dashboard is to shed light on the issues that cause complaints, and how widespread these are, including insights into complaints that can improve customer outcomes.
-The complaints dashboard launched in August 2020.
-The development of the dashboard is being led by a steering group comprising BOS, BOS participants, and regulators.
+The Strategy and associated action plan will be delivered through a cross-sector Safer Credit and The Partnership will next meet in March 2021.